 Old School DJ Vs Modern DJ

 Old school DJs are in a way different from the DJs of this era otherwise called the new school DJs.
-Below are some of the fact or point that makes some DJ old school while some new school
+Below are some of the facts or points that make some DJ old school while some new school

-- Blending genres: Unlike new school DJs, who frequently embrace a wider variety of genres, old school DJs frequently specialized in particular genres.
-They are more likely to mix various musical genres together within a single performance, erasing the distinctions between them and giving the listener a unique and varied experience.
+- Blending genres: Unlike new-school DJs, who frequently embrace a wider variety of genres, old-school DJs frequently specialize in particular genres.
+They are more likely to mix various musical genres within a single performance, erasing the distinctions between them and giving the listener a unique and varied experience.

 Both old and modern DJs have irrevocably shaped the DJ profession.
-Old school DJs are still admired and revered for their technical skill, sensitivity to the crowd, and commitment to their job.
-The reach and creative potential of DJing have been increased by the creativity, accessibility, and new viewpoint brought by modern DJs.
+Old-school DJs are still admired and revered for their technical skill, sensitivity to the crowd, and commitment to their job.
+The reach and creative potential of DJing have been increased by the creativity, accessibility, and new viewpoints brought by modern DJs.